 Below is the FIRST budget I put together for Ben and I. The image below is a simplified version to read on a mobile phone.

-I used an Excel spreadsheet and classified all our expenses in three buckets: “Fixed expenses” (the amount is roughly the same every month), “Variable expenses” (expenses vary month to month) and “Save to spend” (Big expenses happening once in a while, such as a car or home repair).
-Save to Spend is also called “sinking funds“.
+I used an Excel spreadsheet and classified all our expenses in three buckets: “Fixed expenses” (the amount is roughly the same every month), “Variable expenses” (expenses vary month to month) and “Sinking Funds” (Big expenses happening once in a while, such as a car or home repair).

-So let’s see now how we created our first budget, with our recommendations on how to get this whole process started.
+So let’s see now in more details how we created our first budget, with our recommendations on how to get this whole process started.

 4 simple steps to make your first budget